ldionne/cppnow-2013-d2/3_existing_solutions.md

 <!SLIDE bullets incremental>
 # Never hold more than one lock at once

-* Only possible for trivial programs
+* Not realistic for non-trivial programs

-<!SLIDE smbullets incremental>
+<!SLIDE bullets incremental>
 # Determine a hierarchy among locks and respect it

-* Error prone
+* Error-prone
-* Can be impossible for complex programs
+* Not realistic for non-trivial programs

 <!SLIDE bullets incremental>
 # Disturb thread scheduling to provoke hidden deadlocks

-* That's actually a good idea, but it shouldn't be necessary with our approach
+* Requires several runs of the program
+* Good idea that could be mixed with other approaches

-<!SLIDE smbullets incremental>
+<!SLIDE bullets incremental>
 # Use an algorithm to break deadlocks when they happen

 * Overhead required to check for deadlock conditions